simpledasz/simpledasz/README.md

 ### 🧰 Full Stack + Cross-Platform Vision

-I'm actively building solutions that **run seamlessly across Windows and macOS**.
+I'm actively working on solutions that **run seamlessly across Windows and macOS**.
 From desktop applications using **.NET MAUI** to Python-based tools for cloud workflows, my aim is to ensure optimal performance and usability—regardless of operating system.

 ---